-- session the current session.
+session - the current session.
 This changes infrequently.
-Session changes can cause discontinuities. - host information about the current hypervisor and hardware on which the virtual machine is running. - resources the CPU and memory utilization of this virtual machine. - vscsi <name> storage statistics for a specific virtual disk, where <name> is the internal name in the virtual machine's configuration file.
-The library does not aggregate storage statistics across disks. - vnet <Ethernet Address> network statistics for a specific virtual NIC, where <Ethernet Address> is the MAC address currently programmed into the virtual NIC.
+Session changes can cause discontinuities.

+host - information about the current hypervisor and hardware the virtual machine is running on.

+resources - the CPU and memory usage of this virtual machine.

+vscsi <name> - storage statistics for a specific virtual disk, where <name> is the internal name in the virtual machine's configuration file.
+The library does not aggregate storage statistics across disks.

+vnet <Ethernet Address> - network statistics for a specific virtual NIC, where <Ethernet Address> is the MAC address currently programmed into the virtual NIC.
 The library does not aggregate network statistics across NICs.

-For information about a specific statistic, type its name.
+For information about a specific statistic, enter its name.

-Session Information
+Get Session Information